 This deliciously moist, gluten-free traybake is so easy to make.
-The recipe makes 18 to 24 slices depending on the size required.
+The recipe makes 18 to 24 slices, depending on the size required.
 The slices keep well in an airtight tin for up to a week or frozen in a suitable freezer container for at least a month.
-This versatile recipe is delicious served with morning coffee, afternoon tea or, warmed through and served as a pudding with ice cream, cream, or custard!
+This versatile recipe is delicious served with morning coffee or afternoon tea or warmed through and served as a pudding with ice cream, cream, or custard!

-- 40 grams / 1/8 cup marmalade, add more if required for the desired level of stickiness!
+- 1/8 cup/40 grams marmalade (add more if required for the desired level of stickiness!)